eprintsug/PubList/README.md

        PY      Publication Year - e.g. PY=2008-2012

        CS      Chair Subject - e.g. CS=sSinologie0

+These parameters depend on the data model used in your repository.
+The ones listed here are used by ZORA.

 ## PARAMETER op to combine the two lists (optional)
        AND     Create a list containing only the items which are in both lists